finerreceiver/finerreceiver.github.io/content/home/team.md

 - Yuki Yoshimura (The University of Tokyo)
 ## Contact
 - Yoichi Tamura
-  - Department of Physics
+  - Department of Physics, Nagoya University
-  Graduate School of Science
-  Nagoya University
   - Email: ytamura (at) nagoya-u.jp